-Causes of Encopresis:
+Causes of Encopresis

 Most of the children suffering from Encopresis, the problem begins with painful passing very large stool.
 This may have happened long before the Encopresis starts and the child may not remember when asked.
-Overtime, the child becomes reluctant to pass bowel movements and holds it in to avoid the pain.
-This “holding in” becomes a habit that often remains long after the constipation or pain with passing bowel movements has resolved.
+Over time, the child becomes reluctant to pass bowel movements and holds it in to avoid the pain.
+This “holding in” becomes a habit that often remains long after constipation or pain with passing bowel movements has resolved.
 Encopresis mainly causes from, constipation and emotional issues.

-The longer stool remains in the colon, the more difficult it is for the child to push stool out.
+The longer the stool remains in the colon, the more difficult it is for the child to push the stool out.
 The colon stretches, ultimately affecting the nerves that signal when it’s time to go to the toilet.
 When the colon becomes too full, soft or liquid stool may leak out around the retained stool or loss of control over bowel movements may occur.

-Some causes of constipation include:
+Some causes of constipation include